ckalgos/FUT-Auto-Buyer/README.md

 ### Bid Price
 * If specified the autobuyer will bid on the card matching the search critieria for the price less than or equal to specified price.

+### Bid Exact
+* By default tool will bid for the lowest possible price and gradually increase the bid , if this flag is enabled bot will directly bid for the specified bid price.

+### Bid items expiring in:
+* If specified tool will only bid on items expiring in the given time range.
+* Default Value (`1H`) (S for seconds, M for Minutes, H for hours).

+### Relist Unsold Items:
+* If enabled bot will periodically check and relist expired item for the previous specified price
+### * Note : This is relist all expired items , not only the item which bot list.
+So check the Transfer List before enabling this to avoid losing cards

 ### Wait Time
 * The autobuyer will wait for the specified time before making the next search request.
 * Default Value (`7 - 15`).